Frequently Asked Questions

 What's included in the $99 annual fee?

-Everything you need: a registered office address in Colorado, same-day document scanning and forwarding, compliance reminders and alerts, online document portal access, and privacy protection.
-There are no hidden fees or per-document charges.
+Everything you need: a registered office address in Colorado, SOP scanning for Colorado, compliance reminders and alerts, online document portal access, and privacy protection.
+There are no hidden fees.

 How quickly do you forward documents?